MeSoftHorny/WTRTI/docs/docs/features.md

 3. **Settings -> OSD -> OSD Type -> RTSS**
 ![#](images/wtrti_rtss_mode.png)

+!!! note
+    By default RTSS has 2x "On-Screen Display zoom".
+    If you do not change it to 1x, the position of a group in WTRTI will be magnified by 2.
+    For example, 200,100 in config becomes 400,200 on screen.

 !!! warning
     RTSS **only** works with text-based indicators.
     Also, RTSS only supports **ASCII** characters.